Online Since 1997

 One-of-a-kind and customizable jewelry pieces

 Changing lives for children and their families

 We get our hands dirty!

 In 2014 Michelle went to Madagascar to learn about the geology and mineralogy of the country.
 She was excited to visit some of the mining localities she learned about in her studies to be a Graduate Gemologist.
 However, it wasn't the sparkly colorful gems that caught her eye.
 Rather, it was the children...the little gems of Madagascar.
 Michelle founded www.GemsOfMadagascar.org in 2015.
-She visits Madagascar for about two months each year doing humanitarian projects, including clean water, sanitation and hygiene.
+She visits Madagascar for about two months each year doing humanitarian projects, including clean water, sanitation, education and hygiene.